Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Switch off scheduled tasks

-In the last folder called Microsoft and especially in the subfolder Windows you will find dozens of other tasks, packed with important Windows functions that are active in the background.
+In the last folder called Microsoft and especially in the subfolder Windows you will find dozens of other tasks, full to bursting with important Windows functions that are active in the background.

-You should only do this if you really know what you are doing.
+You should only use this if you really know what you are doing.

 The following bullets explain the most important functions and show which ones you can disable and which ones you should stay away from.
 As with the apps in Windows 10 autostart, the same applies here: The entries are sometimes useful and should not be deactivated.

-• Office: In the subfolder Office for example, you will find entries that are responsible for regularly checking Office updates and licenses.
+• Office: For example, the Office subfolder contains entries that are responsible for regularly checking Office updates and licenses.
 These include Office Automatic Update 2.0, Office ClickToRun Service Monitor, Office Feature Updates and Office Feature Updates Logon.

 • Windows.NET Framework: These entries are no longer valid and can be deactivated.
 They were once responsible for updating an older .NET Framework version.

 • WindowsActive Directory Rights Management Services: These entries here are only necessary if you connect your PC or laptop to a company network.
-Otherwise, you can safely deactivate all entries here by right-clicking.
+Otherwise, you can safely deactivate all entries here with a right-click.

-• WindowsAppID, ApplicationData and Application Experience: These entries are important for apps from the Windows Store, but pre-installed programs may also be affected here and may no longer work - these include the Xbox Game Pass app or the built-in Mail app.
-If you don't need them at all, you can disable the apps with a clear heart.
+• WindowsAppID, ApplicationData and Application Experience: These entries are important for apps from the Windows Store, but pre-installed programs may also be affected here and may no longer work - these include the XBox Game Pass app or the built-in Mail app.
+If you don't need these apps at all, you can switch them off with peace of mind.

 • WindowsAutochk: This checks the telemetry data that Microsoft collects about you.
 You should deactivate this directly to save performance when starting Windows.
-To do this, right-click on Proxy and select Deactivate.
+To do this, right-click on Proxy and select Disable.

-• WindowsBluetooth: You should only deactivate all entries contained here, such as UninstallDevice, if you do not use any Bluetooth devices.
+• WindowsBluetooth: All entries contained here, such as UninstallDevice, should only be deactivated if you do not use any Bluetooth devices.

-• WindowsChkdsk and WindowsData Integrity Scan: Performs regular disk checks and reports any disk failures that may occur in the near future.
-Should only be switched off if you use another program for checking or if you regularly run the data carrier check yourself.
+• WindowsChkdsk and WindowsData Integrity Scan: Regularly performs disk scans and reports any disk failures that may occur in the near future.
+Should only be switched off if you use another program for checking or if you regularly run the disk check yourself.

 • WindowsCustomer Experience Improvement Program: Collects data about your habits or crash reports and sends them to Microsoft.
-If you do not want this, you can deactivate this entry and thus gain some performance.
+If you don't want this, you can disable this entry and gain some performance.

-• WindowsDefrag: Ensures automatic defragmentation of the hard disk.
-With SSDs, the TRIM command is executed here to increase the service life.
+• WindowsDefrag: Provides automatic defragmentation of the hard disk.
+For SSDs, the TRIM command is executed here to increase the service life.
 You should only switch this off if you

 • WindowsDevice Information: The Device and Device User tasks contained here collect information about hardware that is not compatible with Windows 10 or 11.
 This can lead to errors and high utilization on some PCs and can therefore be switched off.
-There are reports of CPU utilization of up to 40%, which you save as a result.
+There are reports of CPU utilization of up to 40%, which you can save by doing this.
 This also applies to the entries under WindowsDevice Setup.

 52 Task planning Device Information